tdsvc/tdsvc.github.io/_pages/about.md

 **Task 2: TdSV Using User-defined Passphrases**

-Participants are required to train a speaker encoder model using a large text-independent training dataset in addition to the training data sourced from a predefined phrase pool consisting of 6 phrases.
+Participants are required to train a speaker encoder model using a large text-independent training dataset.
+Additionally, there are utterances from a predefined pool of 6 phrases for each in-domain training speaker.
 Speaker models are created using three repetitions of a user-defined passphrase (not included in the phrase pool), along with some free-text utterances.
 Speakers are verified using an utterance containing the user-defined passphrase.

 ---